 Moreton Rivers Presbytery is one of 7 Presbyteries within the Queensland Synod of the Uniting Church in Australia.
 Our role is to strengthen the ministry & mission of the UCA in Brisbane & northern surrounds.

-With a prominence of suburban churches and a hint of rural lifestyle the Moreton Rivers Presbytery (MRP) encompasses 40 congregations, 2 faith communities and a number of non-congregational placements.
+With a prominence of suburban churches and a hint of rural lifestyle the Moreton Rivers Presbytery (MRP) encompasses 36 congregations, 1 faith community and a number of non-congregational placements.

-MRP cares for Uniting Churches from Brisbane’s southern river suburbs and CBD to Brisbane’s northern suburbs extending as far north as Caboolture, Bribie Island and Kilcoy.
+MRP cares for Uniting Churches from Brisbane’s southern river suburbs and CBD to Brisbane’s northern suburbs extending as far north as Caboolture, Elimbah and Bribie Island.

 MRP has been a member of the Queensland Community Alliance since 2013.

 We acknowledge the traditional custodians of the land, of Elders past and present on whose land we live and work.